- Academic Criteria

 - Frequently Asked Questions

 You are considered a transfer applicant if you have attended another college or university and earned any number of credits.
 A 3.0 GPA or above (on a 4.0 scale) is required to be academically admissible.
+Computational Science degree requires a 3.25 GPA or above (on a 4.0 scale).

-Official TOEFL scores should be sent directly to the Office of Graduate Studies and Research from ETS (Educational Testing Services).
+Official TOEFL scores should be sent directly to the School of Graduate Studies and Research from ETS (Educational Testing Services).
 You can register for the TOEFL or request to have scores sent by contacting the TOEFL website at www.toefl.org.
 Central Washington University's school code is #4044.

 International students must meet one of the following English proficiency requirements: